 The Leon County Property Appraiser's Office is a strong organization with knowledgeable employees.
 There will always be room for growth - whether to enhance the customers' experience, increase efficiency, or ensure a high level of job satisfaction.
 We continually evaluate our organization and focus our energy and resources where they will make the most impact.
-The strategic plan we adopted in 2021 is the culmination of a year-long goal-setting effort and serves as our beacon through 2024.
+As we kick off 2024, our team celebrated the completion of all the priorities and goals identified in the strategic plan we adopted in 2021.
+Our team looks forward to implementing additional innovations beyond those identified in the strategic plan.